Jimmy Carter, wife Rosalynn celebrate 75 years of marriage

 PLAINS, Ga.
 (AP) — Former President Jimmy Carter on Saturday turned to his wife Rosalynn and thanked her for 75 years of marriage, telling her that she's always been right for him.

 “I want to express particular gratitude for being the right woman that I chose for my wife," Carter said at a 75th wedding anniversary celebration in his hometown of Plains, Georgia.
-About 300 friends and family members attended the event at Plains High School, a portion of which was livestreamed.
+About 300 friends and family members attended the event at Plains High School, part of which was livestreamed.

 “I didn't know how to talk to them, I didn't want to go out with them," she said.
 She added that she used to urge her mother to tell suiters calling for her on the phone that she wasn't around.